 On Friday April 17 1914, accounting clerk Harold Monks sailed from Liverpool to Halifax on the Canadian Pacific “Royal Mail Steamship” Empress of Ireland.
-He was about to begin an “All Red Route” to the West Coast — Canadian Pacific steamship, transcontinental railway, coastal steamship and E&N railway — all the way to his new home on the West Coast of Canada.
+He was about to begin an “All Red Route” to the West Coast — Canadian Pacific steamship, transcontinental railway, coastal steamship — all the way to his new home on Vargas Island on the West Coast of Canada.

 For breakfast, Harold had “oatmeal porridge, then roasted whiting, afterwards coffee.”
 Porridge and fried fish seem standard fair for transatlantic journeys.
 Fried haddock was served at one breakfast on the Empress of Britain in 1909 and fried striped bass was served on the Missinabie in 1916.
 Other other breakfast food in menus included: egg and potato dishes, fresh rolls, toast, jam and marmalade, and oranges.
 Passengers who wanted grilled steaks had to wait an extra fifteen minutes.
 According to Edmund Hacking, who sailed the Teutonic, the food on his ship was “good.”
 Helen Malon was less complimentary about her ship’s food.
 “The food is not bad, though not very grand.
 The butter is rather nasty.”

-Icebergs were still a threat — Helen Malon sat up on deck quite a bit – covered in rugs.
+When she wasn’t fighting sea-sickness, Helen Malon sat up on deck quite a bit covered in rugs.
 One day she wrote: “We saw a huge iceberg quite close….We spent most of the afternoon staring at the iceberg through our glasses.”
-She travelled in June 1912 — two months after the Titanic sinking!
-Another 1912 passenger, Winnie Dixson of Tofino, recalled that when they started to pass icebergs all the sounds of the ship had to be shut off – no music etc – so not to disturb the ice.
+She travelled in June 1912, two months after the Titanic sinking!
+Another 1912 passenger, Winnie Dixson of Tofino, recalled that when they started to pass icebergs all the sounds of the ship had to be shut off – no music etc. – so not to disturb the ice.

-Note — the Empress Ireland may have successfully navigated icebergs, but it was soon to meet tragedy.
+A side note — the Empress of Ireland may have successfully navigated icebergs, but it was soon to meet tragedy.
 The ship made a return journey to Liverpool and another successful crossing arriving in Quebec City on May 22 1914.
-A few days later, as she travelled up the St Lawrence River and she collided with another vessel.
+A few days later, as she travelled up the St. Lawrence River, she collided with another vessel.
 Over 1000 passengers drowned in the May 29 1914 sinking.

 A train to the West Coast